microsoft/playwright/docs-src/api-body.md

 ### option: BrowserType.launchServer.executablePath
 - `executablePath` <[string]>

 Path to a browser executable to run instead of the bundled one.
-If `executablePath` is a relative path, then it is resolved relative to the current working directory. **BEWARE**:
-Playwright is only guaranteed to work with the bundled Chromium, Firefox or WebKit, use at your own risk.
+If [`option: executablePath`]() is a relative path, then it is resolved relative to the current working directory. **BEWARE**: Playwright is only guaranteed to work with the bundled Chromium, Firefox or WebKit, use at your own risk.

 ### option: BrowserType.launchServer.args
 - `args` <[Array]<[string]>>